 The Quran confirms that we were all living in God's Kingdom before we were brought into this world.
-Although this is our first and only life on planet earth yet it is not our first existence.
-We were all living before the earth was even created.
+Although this is our first and only life on planet earth, it is not our first existence.
+We were all living before the earth was created.
 We were put to death and reborn into this life on earth:

-"Most exalted is the One in whose hands is all kingship and He is capable of all things.
+Blessed is the One in whose hands is the sovereignty and He is Capable of all things.
 The One who created death and life that He may test you regarding who will do better works.
-He is the Dignified, the Forgiving."
+He is the Dignified, the Forgiving.
 67:1-2

-Since no words in the Quran are placed in a coincidence manner, and since God is the Most precise in expressing and delivering any truth, we cannot overlook the order in which the words "The One who created death and life.....".
+There are no words in the Quran that are coincidental, and since God is always precise in expressing and delivering any truth, we cannot overlook the order in which the words "The One who created death and life" are placed.
 The placing of the word "death" before the word "life" indicates that we were put to death before we were brought to this life on earth, hence we must have been alive before we came to this world.

-Sometime, during that previous existence, a few billion years ago, a feud arose in the Heavenly Society:
+Sometime, during the previous existence, a few billion years ago, a feud arose in the Heavenly Society:

 One of the high-ranking creatures, Satan, entertained supercilious thoughts that his God-given powers qualified him to be a god besides God.
-He thus challenged God's absolute authority.
-Not only was Satan's idea blasphemous, it was wrong - only God, and no one else, possesses the qualifications and ability to be a god.
+These supercilious thoughts meant that he challenged God's absolute authority.
+Not only was Satan's idea blasphemous, it was wrong - only God, and no one else, possesses the attributes and ability to be a god.
 Consequent to Satan's blasphemy, a division occurred in the Heavenly Society.
 There were those who agreed with Satan (that he is capable of being a god).
-There were also those who were not sure, and then there were those who were under no doubt that God alone has the qualifications to be a god.
+There were also those who were not sure, and then there were those who were under no doubt that God alone has the attributes to be a god.

 As a result, God gathered all those who sided with Satan and also those who were not sure and offered them a second chance to repent and submit to His absolute authority:

 The words in 33:72 state that everything in the heavens and the earth, which includes all animals, plants and other inanimate objects refused to carry the trusted responsibility and only the human being arrogantly accepted it.
-This tells us that the vast majority of the guilty creatures took advantage of this opportunity to repent and reurn to upholding God's absolute authority, a minuscule minority failed to take advantage of this offer and arrogantly preferred to take the responsibility to find out for themselves if Satan could indeed be a god as he claimed.
+This tells us that the vast majority of the guilty creatures took advantage of this opportunity to repent and return to upholding God's absolute authority, while a minuscule minority failed to take advantage of this offer and arrogantly preferred to carry the responsibility of finding out for themselves whether Satan could indeed be a god, as he claimed.
 The following verse also confirms that the vast majority of creatures in the heavens and the earth have corrected their error and are now worshipping and glorifying God: